 Sustainability means using natural resources in a way that we could keep using them for a long time.
 As humans, we can be more sustainable by reducing our use of natural resources.

-At St Luke’s we are an accredited Waste Wise school (https://www.wasteauthority.wa.gov.au/wws) and have received multiple grants to get Sustainability programs running throughout the school.
-We collect organic waste from recess/lunches and this goes to our worm farms, chickens and compost bins.
+At St Luke’s we are an accredited Waste Sorted School https://www.wastesorted.wa.gov.au and have received multiple grants to get Sustainability programs running throughout the school.
+We collect organic waste from recess and lunches and this helps our worm farms, chickens and compost bins.
 Each class has a garden bed that is close to the classroom where students have the chance to watch herbs, vegetables and flowers grow throughout the year, with the help of worm leachate.

-The Year 6 Environmental and Sustainability team (now named the Wiggly Worms) help by regularly emptying the paper recycling bins in each classroom and looking after the chickens at the Cluck Club.
-Other year levels are also involved with the collection of organic waste for the worms and using shredded paper for the worms.
+The Year 6 Environmental and Sustainability team help by regularly emptying the paper recycling bins in each classroom and looking after the chickens at the Cluck Club.
+Other year levels are also involved with the collection of organic waste for the worms.

 At St Luke’s we recycle the items listed below.
-Items can be brought to the recycling bins outside the school library.
+Items can be brought to the recycling bins located outside the chicken pen.

-All single use plastic waste from lunchboxes are returned home, while plastic free lunches are encouraged.
-Our students are educated about the longevity of plastic in our world and the time it takes to break down in landfill
+All single use plastic waste from lunchboxes are encouraged to be returned home, while plastic free lunches are encouraged.
+Our students are educated about the longevity of plastic in our world and the time it takes to break down in landfill.